patrickbucher/docs/weinberg/how-software-is-built.md

 possible ways a game can unfold (moves and countermoves).
 Tic Tac Toe and Chess are both games that—theoretically—allow for perfect control.
 However, there are orders of magnitude more ways a game of Chess can unfold than a game of Tic Tac Toe.
-Therefore, there's no perfect model (yet) to play chess.
-Instead, _general principles_ (heuristics) are applied to reduce the set of _possible moves_ to a much smaller set of _most promising moves_, which makes the game much more manageable (e.g. don't sacrifice your queen to capture a pawn) with limited computing capacity.
+Therefore, there’s no perfect model (yet) to play chess.
+Instead, _general principles_ (heuristics) are applied to reduce the set of _possible moves_ to a much smaller set of _most promising moves_, which makes the game much more manageable (e.g. don’t sacrifice your queen to capture a pawn) with limited computing capacity.
 Such general principles are useful _most of the time_ but might prevent the best play  _some of the time_.